Keypad

 A keypad is a block or pad of buttons set with an arrangement of digits, symbols, or alphabetical letters.
 Pads mostly containing numbers and used with computers are numeric keypads.
 Keypads are found on devices which require mainly numeric input such as calculators, television remotes, push-button telephones, vending machines, ATMs, point of sale terminals, combination locks, safes, and digital door locks.
 Many devices follow the E.161 standard for their arrangement.

 Uses and functions

 A computer keyboard usually has a small numeric keypad on the side, in addition to the other number keys on the top, but with a calculator-style arrangement of buttons that allow more efficient entry of numerical data.
 This number pad (commonly abbreviated to numpad) is usually positioned on the right side of the keyboard because most people are right-handed.

 Many laptop computers have special function keys that turn part of the alphabetical keyboard into a numerical keypad as there is insufficient space to allow a separate keypad to be built into the laptop's chassis.
 Separate external plug-in keypads can be purchased.

 Keypads for the entry of PINs and for product selection appear on many devices including ATMs, vending machines, point of sale payment devices, time clocks, combination locks and digital door locks.

-In 1984, the first projected capacitance keypad was used to sense through the shop window of a travel agency.